-Unitised pooled investment vehicles have been valued at the latest available bid price or single price provided by the investment manager.
+Unitised pooled investment vehicles (including DC and AVC investments) have been valued at the latest available bid price or single price provided by the investment manager.

 Realised and unrealised gains and losses on investments are dealt with in the fund account for the year in which they arise.